uio-bmi/immuneML/docs/source/quickstart.rst

 Specifying the instruction - training an ML classifier
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The instruction that we will use to train a logistic regression classifier is called HPOptimization (hyperparameter optimization).
+The instruction that we will use to train a logistic regression classifier is called TrainMLModel.
 For that instruction, we need to define which dataset we want to use (my_dataset from the specification above), what we want to predict
 (which label we want to use – CMV here), which metric we want to optimize (here: accuracy), how we want to split the data for training, validation and testing (here: split to training and test data, where training will include 70 repertoires and test will have 30 repertoires),